PaperFox56/PaperComp/README.md

 ```bash
 VM binary
 ```
-to run (where 'Compiler' and 'VM' are the executables)
+to run (where 'Compiler' and 'VM' are the executables).

-There is still nodoccumentation on the assembly languagem feel free to use my example code as a guide.
+There is still nodoccumentation on the assembly language, feel free to use my example code as a guide.